AndersFluur/LinkPlayApi/README.md

 The current version is to only a very limited extent reviewed and improved with regards to the Google translation.

-The same protocol is used by the Multiroom receivers called Roxcore, sold by Kjell&Company in Scandinavia.
+The same protocol is used by the Multiroom receivers branded, Roxcore, sold by Kjell&Company in Scandinavia.

+A list of devices controlled by this protocol is [here](devices.md).

 # Presentation and list of interfaces